 1.USB mass storage controller Firmware Based Malwares

-Mike Stevens, information security training explains that once the malware is injected inside the firmware the USB disk can do the following
+Mike Stevens, information security training expert, explains that once the malware is injected inside the firmware the USB disk can do the following

 2. The USB disk can act as network card and change the computer’s DNS setting to redirect traffic.